 - Sharwoods Indian Tikka Paste

-I used a lot more korma paste (½ cup) than I did tikka paste (2 tablespoons), as I wanted the light delicate korma curry flavour, with the punchiness and colour of the tikka paste.
+I used a lot more korma paste (½ cup) than I did tikka paste (2 tablespoons), as I wanted the light delicate korma curry flavor, with the punchiness and color of the tikka paste.

 Recipe Tips